MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/discover-powershell.md

   to look at what input and output it produces.
 The idea is that the output of a command is used as the input of another command.

-The `Get-Member` cmdlet displays the properties and methods of the result.
-Additionally it also show the type of the object.
+The `Get-Member` cmdlet displays the type, properties, and methods of the result object.
 Pipe the output you want to inspect to `Get-Member`.

 ```powershell
 Get-Process | Get-Member